Sheriefshabaa/simualation-of-readers-writer-problem-using-airline-reservation-system/README.md

   - Passenger
   - Ticket
 2. Views
-  - Sadly we couldn't to develop a GUI for this project
+  - Sadly we couldn't develop a GUI for this project
 3. Controllers
   - FlightController
   - PassengerController